sin-ack/rules_apt/docs/packages_yaml.md

 ## `packages`

-This `list` defines which packages to make available in your `WORKSPACE`.
+This `list` defines which packages to make available in your workspace.

 ## `exclude_packages`